GUIDE TO BUILDING OGRE

 OGRE_BUILD_PLATFORM_APPLE_IOS in cmake-gui before you generate the Xcode

 project.
 Unfortunately, you will now have to do a few manual steps to

 A Xcode project has now been generated in the build directory, so

 to start the Ogre build, open OGRE.xcodeproj and build as usual.

-To run samples on your device you will need to have a valid iPhone Developer
+To run samples on your device you will need to have a valid iOS Developer

 certificate installed.
 For each sample, double click on target in the Groups &

 Files list.
 Ensure that a valid identity is selected in the Code Signing Identity

 Also, because we can't tell CMake what Xcode project format you want, you will

 have to change it yourself.
 Open the Project Menu, choose Edit Project Settings.